fifikobayashi/AaveV2-BatchFlashDemo/README.md

  - Get your batch flash array sizes right, otherwise you'll get a null pointer induced revert.

+I'll keep adding to this list as I troubleshoot them.
 <br /><br /><br /><br />

 That's about it!
 Have fun coming up with unique use cases on how to leverage all this concurrent flash liquidity.